What is the DOT Physical?

 - Genito-Urinary System – Checks for hernias, and next are your extremities.

 - Limbs and Extremities – The examiner checks for any loss or impairment of limbs, any perceptible limp, deformities, abnormal weaknesses or paralyses, insufficient grasp to grip a steering wheel, and insufficient mobility and strength to operate the pedals properly.

-- Back – Your spine is checked for previous surgeries, deformities, limitation of motion, or tenderness.
+- Back – Checks your spine for previous surgeries, deformities, limitation of motion, or tenderness.